cckmwong-data/credit_scoring/README.md

 ## Problem Statement

-Financial institutions must assess borrower creditworthiness to minimize default risk, but manual or rule-based approaches can be inconsistent and suboptimal.
+Financial institutions assess borrower creditworthiness to minimize default risk, but manual or rule-based approaches can be inconsistent and suboptimal.
 This project aims to build an interpretable, data-driven model that predicts whether a borrower will default on a loan and to operationalize that model in a way that supports consistent, transparent loan approval decisions.

 ---